CogitatorTech/infera/docs/README.md

    responsibilities include:
     * Defining the custom SQL functions (like `infera_load_model` and `infera_predict`).
     * Translating data from DuckDB's internal vector-based format into the raw data pointers expected by the Rust FFI.
-    * Calling the Rust functions and handling the returned results.
+    * Calling the Rust functions and handling the returned results and errors.
     * Integrating with DuckDB's extension loading mechanism.